alanng10/class-lang/Docue/Article/Word/a.md

 Word "seed" has meaning that is seed info.

+Word "rate" has meaning that is range ratio.

 Word "text" has meaning that is string lines.

 Word "char" has meaning that is character code.